raphaeldecosta/CyberSecurityResources/README.md

 # CyberSecurityResources
 ----------------------------------------------
-Do Note that this will constantly be updated
+Do note that this will constantly be updated!

 Youtube Channels:
 ----------------------------------------------